Northern Colorado Braces for Heavy Snow

 Rain and snow across northern Colorado early this morning will lift northeast of the state.
 Roads may be slick in places early this morning, especially towards the Wyoming border.
 Additional snow showers are expected in the mountains through early evening.
 The stronger showers could produce a quick inch or two of snow and

 create slippery conditions.
 Gusty downslope winds develop east of the mountains this afternoon with gusts to 40 mph, mainly along and south of Interstate 70.
-Critical fire weather conditions are expect across Lincoln county and to the south and east where it will be very dry in addition to the gusty winds.
+Critical fire weather conditions are expected across Lincoln county and to the south and east, where it will be very dry in addition to the gusty winds.

 DAYS TWO THROUGH SEVEN…Thursday through Tuesday

 A significant storm system is still on track to bring widespread snowfall to northeast Colorado Friday night through the weekend.
-Snowfall amounts across the urban corridor and foothills will be between 1 to 3 feet with potentially higher amounts in the northern foothills.
+Snowfall amounts across the urban corridor and foothills will be between 1 to 3 feet, with potentially higher amounts in the northern foothills.
 Snowfall amounts will be much lighter west of the Continental Divide.
-There remains a high degree of uncertainty with regards to snow amounts across the eastern plains especially farther south.
+There remains a high degree of uncertainty regarding snow amounts across the eastern plains, especially farther south.
 Travel across the urban corridor and foothills may become nearly impossible Saturday evening through much of Sunday.
-The snow will wind down late Sunday night and into Monday,” according to the National Weather Service.
+According to the National Weather Service, the snow will wind down late Sunday night and into Monday,” according to the National Weather Service.

-For more information regarding the National Weather Service and the winter weather advisory, visit: https://forecast.weather.gov/showsigwx.php?warnzone=COZ037&warncounty=COC093&firewxzone=COZ214&local_place1=3%20Miles%20SSW%20Wilkerson%20Pass%20CO&product1=Hazardous+Weather+Outlook&lat=39&lon=-105.55#.YEj9XS1h1hE
+For more information regarding the National Weather Service and the winter weather advisory, visit https://forecast.weather.gov/showsigwx.php?warnzone=COZ037&warncounty=COC093&firewxzone=COZ214&local_place1=3%20Miles%20SSW%20Wilkerson%20Pass%20CO&product1=Hazardous+Weather+Outlook&lat=39&lon=-105.55#.YEj9XS1h1hE.

 Did you like what you just read?